galenhuntington/hpre/README.md

 This is obnoxious both to write out and to read.

 In fact, the syntax of import statements is suboptimal in several ways.
-Even the word `qualified` is a bit ugly, being large and messing up alignment, so that some codebases conventionally use spaces to line up names:
+Even the word `qualified` is a bit ugly, being long and messing up alignment, so that some codebases conventionally use spaces to line up names: